imagej/imagej.github.io/_pages/develop/index.md

 section: Extend:Develop
 ---

-{% include notice icon="info" content='If your goal is to automate the behavior of ImageJ, consider writing a [script](/scripting/script-editor) using ImageJ\'s [Script Editor](/scripting/script-editor)—it is often much simpler than a plugin in Java.' %}
+{% include notice icon="info" content="If your goal is to automate the behavior of ImageJ, consider writing a [script](/scripting/script-editor) using ImageJ2's [Script Editor](/scripting/script-editor)—it is often much simpler than a plugin in Java." %}
-This page provides an overview of ImageJ from the perspective of software development: how to use it from your programs, as well as how to modify or extend its capabilities via [plugins](/plugins).
+This page provides an overview of ImageJ2 from the perspective of software development: how to use it from your programs, as well as how to modify or extend its capabilities via [plugins](/plugins).

 ## Quick start

--   **Learn to write [ImageJ scripts](/scripting)** from the [ImageJ tutorial notebooks](/tutorials).
+-   **Learn to write [scripts](/scripting)** from the [tutorial notebooks](/tutorials).
--   **Learn to use ImageJ from Java** with the [ImageJ tutorial Maven projects](https://github.com/imagej/tutorials/tree/master/maven-projects).
+-   **Learn to use ImageJ2 from Java** with the [tutorial Maven projects](https://github.com/imagej/tutorials/tree/master/maven-projects).

-## What is ImageJ?
+## What is ImageJ2?

 {::nomarkdown}
 <table style="width: 60%; font-size: large; margin-left: 25px; margin-top: 5px;">